-We will advise you on the most appropriate course of enforcement and what each option entails.
+We will advise you on the most appropriate course of enforcement for debt recovery and what each option entails.
 The following enforcement options are available:-

 Order to Attend Court

-Our fixed fee for this would be £75 plus VAT and you would also need to pay a Court fee of £50 and the process server’s fee which is likely to be between £60 and £100.
+Our fixed fee for this would be £75 plus VAT.
+You would also need to pay a court fee of £50 and the process server’s fee which is likely to be between £60 and £100.